Research

 Summer 2022

 As part of my N.O.A.A.
 Earnest F. Hollings scholarship, I conducted an internship under the guidance of Dr. Mark Ladd (N.O.A.A.
 SEFSC) and Dr. Donald Behringer (UF) to develop hands-on, practical experience in research.
-The project, titled “Is there a relationship between habitat characteristics and intensity of Carcinonemertes conanobrieni on the Caribbean spiny lobster, Panulirus argus?”, will combine landscape and parasite ecology in a collaborative manner.
+The project, titled “Is there a relationship between habitat characteristics and intensity of Carcinonemertes conanobrieni on the Caribbean spiny lobster, Panulirus argus?”, combined landscape and parasite ecology in a collaborative manner.
 While assisting Master’s student Natalie Stephens in Dr. Antonio Baeza’s lab (Clemson) with her project investigating the impact of C. conanobrieni on P. argus fecundity and reproductive health, I collected field data regarding sampled lobster dens and surrounding habitat characteristics.
-This data is currently being assessed with C. conanobrieni intensity among and across individuals to investigate the potential relationship between certain habitat characteristics (eg. dominate structural organism, substratum characteristics, aggregation of female P. argus, etc.) and intensity of C. conanobrieni infection.
+This data was assessed with C. conanobrieni intensity among and across individuals to investigate the potential relationship between certain habitat characteristics (eg. dominate structural organism, substratum characteristics, aggregation of female P. argus, etc.) and intensity of C. conanobrieni infection.

 Spring 2022